LUIGI MARINO

 For recorded soundscape and interactive system

-The noise should be as loud as you can take, overwhelming.
-The first incoming at 50 seconds can be used as reference level.
-If loud, do not use in-ear headphones because the piece has high frequency content and it could be harmful.
+Note: The noise should be overwhelming.
+The first incoming sound at 0:50 can be used as a reference level.
+If it is loud, do not use in-ear headphones — the piece contains high-frequency content that could be harmful.

 Channels: 2

-In August 2007 I set off from Beijing towards the inner China, without a clear plan.
-Led by travelmates met along the way, I ended up in Xiahe.
-Here there is the Labrang Monastery, with its perimeter strewn with 1174 prayer wheels.
-The prayer wheel (mani-chuskor) consists of a cylinder containing a long scroll of paper bearing countless repetitions of the tibetan mantra "Om!
-Mani padme hum" (literally "Hail!
+In August 2007 I set off from Beijing into inland China, without a clear plan.
+Led by travelling companions met along the way, I ended up in Xiahe, home to the Labrang Monastery and its perimeter lined with 1,174 prayer wheels.
+A prayer wheel (mani-chuskor) consists of a cylinder containing a long scroll of paper bearing countless repetitions of the Tibetan mantra "Om!
+Mani padme hum" (literally, "Hail!
 Jewel in the lotus").
-Some of the largest prayer wheels are said to contain as many as a million printed repetitions of the ritualistic formula.
-Practitioners believe that every time the wheel is rotated a stream of prayers ascends skywards.
-In Labrang most of the prayer wheels are aligned along the monastery's walls, and they are occasionally interrupted by doors of rooms containing a single bigger wheel with a bell on top of it.
-The bell rings once per each rotation, creating a rhythm whose loudness and speed are proportional to the force applied to turn the wheel: if the flux of prctitioners remains constant enough, the rhythm never stops and its tempo oscillates proportionally to this flux.
-Most of the wheels, when spinned, produce a very acute squeak, loosely cyclical, with its cycle associated with the rotation time; therefore the rhythm defined with unmistakable precision by the bell is also present everywhere in the perimeter.
+Some of the largest wheels are said to contain as many as a million printed repetitions of the formula.
+Practitioners believe that every rotation sends a stream of prayers skyward.
+At Labrang, most of the prayer wheels run along the monastery walls, occasionally interrupted by doors leading to rooms that each house a single larger wheel with a bell on top.
+The bell rings once per rotation, creating a rhythm whose loudness and tempo are proportional to the force applied: when the flow of practitioners is steady enough, the rhythm never stops, its pace rising and falling with that flow.
+Most wheels, when spun, emit a high-pitched squeak — loosely cyclical, its cycle tied to the rotation — so the rhythm marked with such precision by the bell is also present, in subtler form, all along the perimeter.

-Ultimately, Memories from Xiahe is about the thoughts I elaborated afterwards, when the memories of this apparently idyllic place merged with those of the Shanxi region and its noisy coal mines, and the chaos of Lanzhou.
-In an ingenuous -let alone unrealistic- effort of imagination I let the rhythm of the wheel shape the chaotic noise.
+Ultimately, Memories from Xiahe is about the thoughts that came to me afterwards, when recollections of this seemingly idyllic place became entangled with memories of the Shanxi region, its noisy coal mines, and the chaos of Lanzhou.
+In act of imagination, I let the rhythm of the wheel give shape to that chaotic noise.